These gluten-free cupcakes with eggnog buttercream frosting are a delicious and festive treat the whole family will enjoy!

 If you’re anything like me, you’d much rather eat your calories than drink them.
 I’d chose a cupcake topped with eggnog icing over a glass of eggnog (even with the rum) every time.
 I admit, cupcakes are a weakness of mine ;)

 It’s okay to indulge over the holiday season a bit though, right?
 If you’re being picky and choosy like me, be sure to make it count.
 I promise, these holiday cupcakes with eggnog buttercream frosting won’t disappoint.
+And, of course, they’re even prettier with the crushed candy cake garnish.
 Enjoy!

 Holiday Cupcakes with Eggnog Buttercream Frosting